DS202-at-ISU/lab-2-lab2_team14/README.md

     faceted barcharts (depending on the types of variables involved).
     Describe overall pattern, does this variable describe any oddities discovered in 3?
 Identify/follow-up on any oddities.

+Niraj: I am choosing the YearBulit variable as my secondary variable to explore with sales variable.
+The range of YearBuild variable is 2022.